 Can I leave the scene before the police arrive?

 The only reason you’re permitted to leave the scene of an accident prior to emergency personnel arriving, is if you’re leaving to report the accident to the proper authorities.
 After you have reported the incident, you must return to the scene immediately.

 What information do I need to give the other drivers?

-If you’ve been in an accident involving property damage or injuries to anyone involved, you must stop immediately at the scene.
+If you’ve been in an accident involving property damage or injuries, you must stop immediately at the scene.
 Once stopped, you must exchange the following information with the other drivers involved:

 - Your name

 - The registration number of the car you were driving

 In addition, if the accident resulted in someone being injured, you must render reasonable assistance.
 This includes calling for medical help if it’s obviously needed.
 In most cases, reasonable assistance simply involves keeping an injured person as comfortable as possible while waiting for the police and paramedics to arrive.